-In this guide we’ll take a look at the best compost aerator tools.
+In this guide we’ll take a look at the best compost aerators for the UK market.

 I’ve compared construction, ease of use, performance and cost